 PredPol is Predictive Policing

-The mission of PredPol is simple: place officers at the right time and location to give them the best chance of preventing crime.
+PredPol’s mission is to provide a crime prevention platform to keep communities safer.
+Our secure, cloud-based technology places public safety officers at the right time and location to give them the best chance of preventing crime.

 “The theory is that you prevent them from committing the crime to begin with…Burglars and thieves work in a mathematical way, whether they know it or not.”
 Modesto Police Chief Galen Carroll (Modesto Bee, July 27, 2014)